Comprehensive Eye Examination

 Eye Care for Children

 EMME Visioncare is committed to providing the best in children's eye care.
-Our office has been designed to be kids-friendly so that their eye test can be a fun and exciting experience.
-We have children's eye test charts suitable for kids as young as 2, electronic vision measuring for infants, and a full suite of tests to test young children through to teenagers.
+Our office in Singapore has been designed to be kid-friendly so that their eye test and consultation sessions can be a fun and exciting experience.
+We have children's eye test charts suitable for kids as young as 2 years old, electronic vision measuring for infants, and a full suite of tests to examine young children through to teenagers.

 If you have concerns about your child's eyes or eyesight, we can help.
-Our highly-trained and experienced optometrist can diagnose any eye condition or vision problem that you child may have.
-When as much as 80% of a child's learning occurs through his or her eyes, having good, comfortable vision from an early age is of vital importance for your kids' natural development, learning and schooling.
+Our highly-trained and experienced optometrist can diagnose any eye condition or vision problem that your child may have.
+Since as much as 80% of a child's learning occurs through his or her eyes, having good, comfortable vision from an early age is of vital importance for your kids' natural development, learning and schooling.

 Your child has your eyes

-Many eye problems have a hereditary basis.
+Many eye problems are hereditary.
 Problems such as short-sightedness, long-sightedness, astigmatism, eye-misalignment and lazy eyes often run in families.
 If you have vision problems and wear glasses, your kids have a higher chance of having or developing similar problems too.

 It's a good idea to have their eyes tested regularly from an early age even if they don't display any signs or symptoms.